NZF85/GettingandCleaningDataCourseProject/code_book.md

 > to label the data manually.
 The obtained dataset has been randomly partitioned
 > into two sets, where 70% of the volunteers was selected for generating the
 > training data and 30% the test data.

+This data set includes only data on the mean and standard deviation features

 ## Variables